-SNOW: Welcome, welcome, heroes of labour!
+Welcome, welcome, heroes of labour!
 While you have been harvesting the first ever harvest to be gathered by animals Comrade Napoleon and I have been writing the Seven Commandments-

-DOG: Milk?
+DOG : Milk?
 Where has the milk gone?

-BOXER: Hush, listen to the wise piggy Comrade.
+BOXER : Hush, listen to the wise piggy Comrade.

-NAP: Hot air if you ask me...
+NAP : Hot air if you ask me...

-SNOW: What?
+SNB : What?

-NAP: Hooray for me and the Pigs, we have laboured so hard today fellow animals - writing out the seven commandments and designing a flag to fly above our farm.
+NAP : Hooray for me and the Pigs, we have laboured so hard today fellow animals - writing out the seven commandments and designing a flag to fly above our farm.

-SNOW: I know at the moment few of you can read, but I will set up reading and writing committees, to go along with the white wool committee for sheep and the brown egg committee for hens and the -
+SNB : I know at the moment few of you can read, but I will set up reading and writing committees, to go along with the white wool committee for sheep and the brown egg committee for hens and the -

-DOG: Milk drinking committee for dogs!
+DOG : Milk drinking committee for dogs!

-SNOW: Humour is always welcome comrade Dog.
+SNB : Humour is always welcome comrade Dog.

-DOG: So where's our milk?
+DOG : So where's our milk?

-SNOW: (Hissing to Napoleon so others do not hear) Have you drunk all the milk?
+SNB : Have you drunk all the milk?

-NAP: The milk is where it belongs, Comrade Dog, feeding the brains that keep this farm independent.
+NAP : The milk is where it belongs, Comrade Dog, feeding the brains that keep this farm independent.
 What is labour without intelligence?
 How much harder it is to plan, to organise, to analyse and to think than to push and pull?
 It's only fair that I and the other pigs have nourishment for our brains.
 Without a plan, Farmer Jones would be back!
 And would you want that Comrade animals?

-All: NO no!
+All : no no!

-SNOW: So (gritting his teeth) Comrade Napoleon and his assistant pigs have drunk the milk today as a...
+SNB : So Comrade Napoleon and his assistant pigs have drunk the milk today as a...

-NAP: Revolutionary act.
+NAP : Revolutionary act.

-BOXER: Long live Comrade Napoleon!
+BOXER : Long live Comrade Napoleon!

-SNOW: Long live us all.
-Now about the horse and cart evaluation committee...
+SNOW : Long live us all...